Overview of Meaningful Use and Immunization Reporting

 Other Useful Materials and Links:

-If you are interested in establishing an HL7 interface from your EHR to the CIR, you can check to find out whether your EHR vendor has an established HL7 interface with the CIR.
-If not, you will need to put in a request to your EHR vendor.
-You can also contact the CIR (email@example.com) indicating that you have put in a request to your vendor for the interface, and including your vendor contact person and contact information.
+If you are interested in establishing an HL7 interface from your EHR to the CIR, you will need to contact your EHR vendor and put in a request with them.
+The vendor will need to work with the CIR to implement a connection with the CIR’s HL7 Web Service.
+You can also contact the CIR (firstname.lastname@example.org), indicating that you have put in a request with your vendor.
+Please include your CIR facility code and vendor contact information.
 The CIR will follow up with the vendor and provide them with all the necessary information for development of the interface.

 Modified Stage 2 Process: